a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

 `page` and `per_page` are <a href="https://en.wikipedia.org/wiki/Query_string" target="_blank">query string parameters</a>.
 Query string parameters can be parsed using the same techniques that we used to parse email/password values from form data in the `auth_ns` namespace, and `widget` information in the previous section.

-If the client sends a `GET` request to `http://localhost:5000/api/v1/widgets` (i.e., neither `page` or `page_num` are sent with the request), what happens?
+If the client sends a `GET` request to `http://localhost:5000/api/v1/widgets` (i.e., neither `page` or `per_page` are sent with the request), what happens?
 Typically, default values are assumed for these parameters.
 The default values are configured when we create the `RequestParser` arguments for the pagination parameters.

 <div class="note note-flex">
   <div class="note-icon">